-- -Sunrise Wind anticipates that stakeholder feedback will play an integral role in shaping study scopes and protocols to support environmental assessments, as well as mitigation measure that may be needed in response to assessment findings. - Updates to the EMP are anticipated on a bi-annual basis and on an ad-hoc basis in connection with milestone events, such as preparation for permitting filings or finalization of study plans. - Updates to the EMP are intended to reflect the results of iterative exchanges with members of the E-TWG, F-TWG, and relevant stakeholders.
+- Sunrise Wind anticipates that stakeholder feedback will play an integral role in shaping study scopes and protocols to support environmental assessments, as well as mitigation measure that may be needed in response to assessment findings. - Updates to the EMP are anticipated on an ad-hoc basis in connection with milestone events, such as preparation for permitting filings or finalization of study plans. - Updates to the EMP are intended to reflect the results of iterative exchanges with members of the E-TWG, F-TWG, and relevant stakeholders.